 Our next pick is Scrivener, one of the top contenders in the screenwriting software market.

-It provides tools to mimic a ring-binder, a typewriter, and a scrapbook– something the old-school writers ought to cherish.
+It provides tools to mimic a ring-binder, a typewriter, and a scrapbook– something the old-school professional writers ought to cherish.

 Apart from that, importing documents from different word processors is also relatively easy.
-But in case should you face any issue, feel free to refer to its in-built video tutorials, which will walk you through all its features and functionality.
+But in case you should face any issue, feel free to refer to its in-built video tutorials, which will walk you through all its features and functionality.